 Additional symptoms that may indicate strep throat include:

-Strep throat is a common infection, especially in children.
-According to the Centers for Disease Control and Prevention (CDC), up to 6 out of every 20 children with a sore throat have strep throat.
+Strep throat is a common infection.
+According to the Centers for Disease Control and Prevention (CDC), it is most common in:

 - pain when swallowing